 Note: The AHA is working on putting together guide to career resources oriented toward job searches beyond the professoriate, which will help graduate and early career scholars prepare for informational interviews.

 The AHA will match prospective junior contacts to senior contacts according to preferences for employment sector, type of work, geographic location, and/or field of study.
 The AHA will match only one senior contact at a time per junior contact request, but requests for multiple contacts will be honored as possible.
 To participate as either a junior or senior contact, please fill out the appropriate form below.
-If you have questions about the program, please contact Amanda Moniz.
+If you have questions about the program, please contact Dylan Ruediger.